 MU Health Care

-University of Missouri Health Care includes six hospitals
+University of Missouri Health Care includes five hospitals

 MU School of Medicine